 It never hurts to practice pressure application as well as line drawing.
 This exercise allows you to do both at the same time.

 Start with the lightest pressure possible and increase to the heaviest pressure possible as you draw the line.
 Do several this way, making them as parallel as possible and getting the widest possible value shift without lifting your pencil from one end of each line to the other, or going over the line a second time.

 After you’ve done a few, start with heavy pressure and reduce pressure as you draw the line.

 A variation on this exercise is to use a pencil with a slanted point and change the line width by turning the pencil as you draw.

-I highly recommend these straight line drawing exercises, as well as curving line exercises, and other types of drawing exercises.
+I highly recommend these straight line drawing exercises, as well as other types of drawing exercises.
 In the next few weeks, I’ll share a few more drawing exercises you can use to warm up, improve pencil control, or just have fun.

 Most of us doodle from time to time.
 These exercises are ideal for doodling time whether you’re waiting for a doctor’s appointment, on a plane, train, or bus, or walking the pet of your choice.